30D Records, on techno encouters and what lies beyond us

 Ángel, you run the section Eyes Have It, a series dedicated to the more industrious and experimental dark sounds.
 What are your main aims behind the section and what we can expect ahead of this year?

 Just being able to contribute with something different and interesting to what the other series already provide within 30D.
-Since my main job is being a DJ,
+Since my main job is being a DJ, which means I’m a massive listener on a daily basis, I pay special attention to all the material that I see that fits the label, especially if it comes from young or not overly recognized producers.

 Eyes Have It gives shelter to techno music producers who work in a more risky facet than usual or, in other words, music that moves away from the 4×4 and easily punctured techno.
 Experimental music, dark music and lo-fi music, but always within a techno environment, are examples of what can be found in Eyes Have It.